 Contribution Margin Calculator

-Calculate contribution margin per unit, ratio, and total.
-Add fixed costs to see break-even units and operating income.
+Calculate contribution margin per unit, contribution margin ratio, and total contribution margin from selling price, variable costs, and units sold.
+Add fixed costs to estimate break-even units and operating income.

 50